-Defining a romantic relationship may seem like a trivial task, but in reality, when we engage in one, we get so caught up in it that it becomes difficult to remember what is it truly supposed to be about.
+Defining a romantic relationship or being in a relationship may seem like a trivial task, but in reality, when we engage in one, we get so caught up in it that it becomes difficult to remember what is it truly supposed to be about.

 Understanding each other

-Not only that it means knowing each other really well, for example, knowing the name of your partner’s childhood pet, a favorite book or what he or she hates about the college, or at work, but it also means deeply understanding each other.
+Being in a relationship not only meansknowing each other really well, for example, knowing the name of your partner’s childhood pet, a favorite book or what they hate about the college, or at work, but it also means deeply understanding each other.

 You should know what life goals and aspirations drive your partner, the values they cherish, their hopes and fears, their biggest virtues and flaws, and things they like and dislike about themselves.